Building Raised Garden Beds – Simple and Quick Construction

 So you see, raised beds used to just make me mad, they remind me of a time when I was in a place I didn’t want to be in.

-When I finally gave up and surrendered to the fact that that city was where I was meant to be, a “magical” series of events happened that allowed us to leave and move out to the country (you can read the story here).
+When I finally gave up and surrendered to the fact that that city was where I was meant to be, a “magical” series of events happened that allowed us to leave and move out to the country (you can read the story of the house here).

 I finally had the big open space I wanted and I was never going to grow anything in stupid raised beds again.